 Chiayi city is the gateway to Alishan, and most tourists see little more than the train station.
 There is some excellent food to be enjoyed in Chiayi, though – so much that Netflix even did a whole Chiayi episode on Street Food Asia series.

 The other shop featured on the show does turkey rice (火雞肉飯).
-It is here outside of the night market, but you can find the same dish in the night market, such as here and at Smartfish.
+It is here outside of the night market, but you can find the same dish at several spots in or near to the night market.

 The night market is a 10-15 minute walk from Chiayi Station.